OreoChicken/moebinux/README.md

 # moebinux
-Cute i3 rice setup.
+Moebinux is a rice for i3-gaps for any distro.
 Based on the Cerulean rice.